 "The trip was excellent- fun, challenging at times, and informative.
 Transfers and hikes were well put together and worked without a hitch.
 We really appreciated the friendliness of Ken and Willy.
 They were caring and fun to be with.
 We also loved the fact that we had wonderful meals and were able to order off a la carte menus!
 Thanks also for not canceling the trip despite the 5 person group size.
 This was one of the many reasons that we plan to join your company again for more hikes.
 A note also that our guide in Split- Peter- was excellent and was able to taxi us to Makarska as well in the afternoon."- Geoff Sadwith

-Incredibly diverse topography, from iconic mountains like Sveti Jure to the sun-washed beaches of Hvar.
+Incredibly diverse topography, from iconic mountains to sun-washed beaches.

 A gastronomic journey of mountain delights and treasures from the sea.